 Let's dive into some technologies that provide essential safeguards across the hardware, firmware, software, and network layer stack.

 Table of Contents

 - Multi-factor authentication

 - Secure hypervisor

 - SEDs (self-encrypting drives) are drives that encrypt data as it is being written onto the disk.
 Each disk has a data encryption key (DEK) to encrypt data as it being written onto the disk and decrypt it as it is being read onto the disk.
 SEDs can be certified to FIPS (Federal Information Processing Standards).

-- FIPS 140-2 is an IT security accreditation program for validating that the hardware, firmware, and software that implement approved security functions produced by private companies--also known as cryptographic modules--meet well-defined security standards.
+- FIPS 140-2 and FIPS 140-3 are IT security accreditation programs for validating that the hardware, firmware, and software that implement approved security functions produced by private companies--also known as cryptographic modules--meet well-defined security standards.